MonoTockyLab/MonoTockyLab.github.io/_pages/profiles.md

 ### Biography

-Dr Masahiro Ono is an immunologist and T-cell expert.
-He is the inventor of the innovative "Timer-of-Cell-Kinetics-and-Activity" (Tocky) technology.
-Using a Fluorescent Timer protein, this groundbreaking technology allows analysis of temporal changes of cellular activities and differentiation in vivo.
+Dr. Masahiro Ono is the creator and developer of Tocky.
+He innovated the transgenic and computational technologies that constitute Tocky.

+Since 2008, Dr. Ono has been captivated by the applications of computational and mathematical methods in immunology, particularly multidimensional analysis, transitioning from a molecular immunologist to an Integrative Experimental and Computational Immunologist.
+Tocky represents one of the fusion technologies that Dr. Ono has both created and developed.

+Tocky employs the Fluorescent Timer protein to analyze the temporal dynamics of cell activities and development in vivo.
+His lab integrates molecular biology, immunology, and computational analysis to develop novel research tools, thereby enhancing the understanding of immune cell biology.

 <img-comparison-slider>
   {% include figure.liquid path="assets/img/prof_pic.jpg" class="img-fluid rounded z-depth-1" width = "300" height="auto" slot="first" %}